L3cr0f/pma_course/Labs/Lab_21.md

 **3. What is being stored on the stack in the instructions from 0x0000000140001150 to 0x0000000140001161?**

-At this position, we have seen that the _ocl.exe_ is stored in the stack.
+At this position, we have seen that the "ocl.exe" string is stored in the stack.

 **4. How can you get this program to run its payload without changing the filename of the executable?**